thebracket/ArdanUltimateRustFoundations/day2/hour1/modules.md

 So what is a module?
 A module is a way of grouping code together.
 It acts as a namespace.
 Modules also enforce privacy.
 You have very tight control over what can be accessed inside a module from the rest of your program.
 That's helpful for hiding implementation details, keeping users out of the parts you don't want them touching, and presenting a clean API to the outside world.

+## Terminology Time

+* A `module` is a sub-group of code within a `crate`.
+* A `crate` is a combined unit of code, combining modules together.
+It's either executable or a library.

 There's actually three different ways to build a module in Rust.

 ## Module Method 1: Using `mod` blocks